zackees/webtorrent-seeder/README.md

 # Brief

 A command line tool to initiate a webtorrent swarm (seeding) around a file.
-This is essentially a wrapper around `webtorrent-hybrid` but with certain fixes applied.
+This is essentially a wrapper around `webtorrent` but with certain fixes applied, including:
+  * Merged `webtorrent-hybrid` fixes into `webtorrent`
+  * Unconditionally prints out the magnet uri.

 # Usage (Command Line)